tintin10q/computational-linguistics-summary/Prediction/Recurrent neural network (RNN).md

 You might see this as a model taking in the label from a seq2label model and then predicting a sequence from that.

-Nowadays the underlying neural network architecture of these has changed, but the idea is still the same.
+Nowadays, the underlying neural network architecture of these has changed, but the idea is still the same.